Roles

 • I offer research, advisory, development, coaching, and facilitation services around governance, entrepreneurship, blockchain, law, and technology, with General Collectives.

-• I’m bridging among a broad coalition of law, public administration, technology, data governance, activism, arts, ecology, humanitarian, and scientific ecosystems, organizations, and individuals, as a co-creator of Forum for Earth:
+• I’m bridging among a broad coalition of law, public administration, technology, data governance, activism, arts, ecology, humanitarian, and scientific ecosystems, organizations, and individuals, through the ecoweaving initiative.

 • I’m an editor of the Stanford Journal of Blockchain Law and Policy.